American Spirit Media

 American Spirit Media, LLC is a broadcasting company based in Charlotte, North Carolina.
 Founded by Thomas B. Henson in 2003 as Ottumwa Media Holdings, it owns television stations in several cities in the Southeastern United States.

+Almost all of American Spirit Media's stations were operated by Gray Media (dating back to its corporate predecessor Raycom Media) under shared services agreements.

 History

 In 2003, Raycom Media acquired the Waitt Media stations (that included KYOU-TV in the Ottumwa, Iowa DMA).
 As Raycom already owned KTVO (licensed in Kirksville, Missouri, on the same DMA) and it could not legally keep both stations because the market has too few channels to legally permit a duopoly, KYOU was sold to then named Ottumwa Media Holdings (created on that year) for $4 million.
 The company entered into a shared services agreement and studio lease agreement with Raycom to operate KYOU and Raycom would have an option to purchase KYOU.

 In August 2006, Ottumwa Media Holdings changed its name to American Spirit Media.
 On the same month, on August 11, KTVO was sold to Barrington Broadcasting as part of a $262 million deal for twelve stations, however Raycom retained its shared services agreement with KYOU.

 In 2011, Community Newspaper Holdings sold Southeastern Media Holdings and its four stations to Thomas Henson (which later transferred in the same year its shares to American Spirit Media, which he owns) for $24 million and the assumption of $50 million in debt.

 On January 11, 2012, it was reported that LIN Media would sell WUPW to American Spirit Media for $22 million.
 As part of the acquisition, WUPW entered into a shared services agreement with Raycom's WTOL.
 The acquisition was completed on April 20, 2012.

 In July 2012, the company agreed to acquire WDBD and WXMS-LP from Roundtable Broadcasting.
 As part of the deal, the station's operations would be taken over by Raycom's WLBT.
 American Spirit also agreed to acquire WUFX and WBMS-CA from Vicksburg Broadcasting, but spin off the WUFX license to Tougaloo College for $1 (though it will operate that station under a joint sales agreement).
 Both transactions were consummated on November 13.

 On November 27, 2013, American Spirit Media announced it would acquire KFVE and its satellites KGMV and KGMD-TV from MCG Capital Corporation.
-The stations are currently owned by MCG and operated by Raycom Media.
-A lawsuit was filed by Media Council Hawaii in 2014 to halt the transfer to American Spirit Media; consequently, as of January 31, 2016, the deal has yet to be consummated.
+The stations were already operated by Raycom Media.